CIP at the 16th CIMT Annual Meeting

 Results of the phase I proficiency panel have been published (S. Mandruzzato, PMID: 26728481).

-A phase II (in silico) is under preparation.
-Contact: email@example.com
+Testing phase II (in silico) is completed and central analysis is ongoing.
+Contact: firstname.lastname@example.org

 Natural Killer Harmonization - Second phase

-The second testing phase has been completed and results are being analysed.
-They will be presented at CIMT 2017.
+The second testing phase has been completed and results are available.
 Contact: Ruth.Challis@uhs.nhs.uk

 Proficiency panel collaboration